seanj06/Burgers-R-Us-P5/TESTING.md

 **No Products Found Info Toast**

-To test this I searched for an item i knew didnt exist in the database and ensured the info toast was shown.
+To test this I searched for an item I knew didnt exist in the database and ensured the info toast was shown.

 As expected the info toast was shown after an empty search.

 ![empty-search-toast](docs/manual%20testing/no-products-found-info-toast.png)

 **edit_product missing statement**